ay-lab/mustache/README.md

 ## Contact

-For problems about installation and technical questions please email:

-Halil Tuvan Gezer (tgezer@sabanciuniv.edu)

-For general questions about the tool, parameter settings, interpretation of the results and other help please email:

-Abbas Roayaei Ardakany (abbas@lji.org), Stefano Lonardi (stelo@cs.ucr.edu) and Ferhat Ay (ferhatay@lji.org)
+For problems about installation, technical questions, parameter settings, interpretation of the results and other help please email Abbas Roayaei Ardakany or Ferhat Ay (abbas@lji.org, ferhatay@lji.org).